lse-my470/lectures/README.md

 ## Software

 The course will use Python.
 We will use the Anaconda distribution to install Python and manage packages and Visual Studio Code to write code.
-We will further use RStudio to write code in R. Lectures and assignments will be posted on GitHub.
-Students are expected to use GitHub also to submit problem sets and final exam.
+We will further use RStudio to write code in R. Lectures, class materials, and problem sets will be posted on GitHub.
+Students are expected to use GitHub also to submit problem sets.

 ## Materials